ministryofjustice/hmpps-delius-ansible/BastionUserOnboarding-SSH-over-SSM.md

 * Mac/Linux

 Replace `YOUR_USER_NAME_HERE` with your ssh username.
 This is usually `<first initial><surname>`, e.g. jbloggs<br />
 Replace `PROD_BASTION_INSTANCE_ID` with the instance id.
-You can retrieve the dev bastion instance id by running
+You can retrieve the prod bastion instance id by running
 ```
 aws ssm describe-instance-information --profile <your-chosen-aws-profile-name> | jq -c '.InstanceInformationList[] | select(.ComputerName | contains("bastion-prod")) | .InstanceId '
 ```